spectrocloud/librarium/content/docs/06-integrations/00-grafana-spectrocloud-dashboards.md

 <WarningBox>

-Pods without the defined attributes `request` and `limit` will display no metrics data in the Grafana out-of-the-box Kubernetes Pods dashboard.
+Pods without the defined attributes `request` and `limit` will not display metrics data in the Grafana out-of-the-box Kubernetes Pods dashboard.

 </WarningBox>